 The minimum status is generally sufficient for operational purposes; however, where possible it is often useful to provide additional information regarding partial failures or the status of critical components to allow the RAS-entity to more efficiently troubleshoot a reported failure.
 Whether this capability exists will depend in part on the design and vintage of equipment used in the RAS.
 While all schemes should provide the minimum level of monitoring, new schemes should be designed with the objective of providing monitoring at least similar to what is provided for microprocessor-based Protection Systems.

-The Reliability Coordinator (PEAK) also requires status points from the Transmission Operator for each RAS, provided through an ICCP link, for the arming status: for each part of a redundant RAS, i.e. RAS A and RAS B. Alberta Electric System Operator (AESO) has similar requirements.
+The RC for the RAS entity also requires status points from the Transmission Operator for each RAS, typically provided through an ICCP link, for the arming status: for each part of a redundant RAS, i.e. RAS A and RAS B. Each RC (RC West, SPP, BCH, or AESO) will identify specific monitoring points that are required for each RAS for which they have responsibility.

 RAS design and RAS operation are generally unique and often operate on different principles than Protection Systems.
 Monitoring and organizing the status and alarm data appropriately can provide a helpful guide to operating personnel to control and diagnose scheme operations.
 For example, many owners with significant numbers of RAS design specific screens in their EMS to aid dispatchers in operating each RAS.
 Such screens may confirm scheme availability, summarize the arming status of the scheme and status of each action location, allow the dispatchers to arm or disarm the scheme, change locations to be armed for action, and list or summarize any alarms and their impact on the scheme.

-Coordination with Protection, other RAS, and Control Systems Equipment Protection
+5.0 Coordination with Protection, other RAS, and Control Systems

 Often the purposes of RAS and equipment protection are different enough that little or no coordination, in the traditional sense used by protection engineers, may be necessary between the functions of each.
 However, RAS operation that depends on functions that are performed by protection relays will require a careful review.
 Protection / RAS interactions may include: